amicalai/asterisk-opus/README.md

 See the included `codecs.conf.sample` for more details and a complete configuration example.

 ## Installing
-This module is compatible with Asterisk 22.3.x and later versions.
+This module is compatible with Asterisk 22.x.x and 23.x.x.
 If you encounter any issues, please [report them](https://github.com/amicalai/asterisk-opus/issues)!

 	cd /usr/src/
 	wget downloads.asterisk.org/pub/telephony/asterisk/asterisk-22-current.tar.gz